Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 - Black - mid-range hotels

-South of the Duomo - Between Ponte Vecchio and Ponte alla Carraia (red area)
+South of the Duomo - Between the Ponte Vecchio and Ponte alla Carraia (red area)

 Where to stay in Florence, Italy for first-time visitors and those looking to be close to the action and sights

-Joggers will appreciate being close to the river.
-I always jog to and through Cascine park in the mornings.
+Joggers will appreciate being minutes from the river.
+I always jog to and through Cascine Park in the mornings.
 It's always filled with locals and tourists biking, rollerblading, and running.
 Just don't go at night for safety reasons...as is the case with most city parks.

 It tends to get quite crowded around the Ponte Vecchio, which is why most of my hotel recommendations are around Ponte Santa Trinita and Ponte alla Carraia.